balemansteve/holbertonschool-printf/README.md

 # holbertonschool-printf
-Collaborative project Printf for Holberton
+Collaborative project "C - printf" for Holberton

 1)	Description.
 In this project we create a function that emulates part of the behavior of the printf function in the C programming language.
-The function must be able to interpret and display texto in the console based on the provided arguments.
+The function must be able to interpret and display text in the console based on the provided arguments.

 	The printf syntax is as follows: